GRADUATE STUDENT TEACHING FELLOWSHIP PROGRAM

 After completing four or more workshops, generate a 1–2-page reflective memo about the experience.
 This memo needs to be uploaded to your UNL CIRTL account.

 - Conduct 2 classroom observations as a participant in the Teaching Evaluation project at COE using COPUS.
 You will be contacted by the program facilitator regarding your observation assignments.
 Each observation is 50 minutes each.
+(Classroom observations have been impacted due to the pandemic, alternative remote observations will temporarily take place)

 - Attend two focus groups with DEBR faculty regarding your experience in the program and to learn Eng.
 Pedagogy.
 Mentors TBD.